k9io/k9-ssh/README.md

 What is they Key9-SSH?
 ------------------------

 “k9-ssh” is a small program used to retrieve public keys from the Key9 SSH API.
 Key9 allows for easy addition and removal of SSH keys for authentication.
-This program works with OpenSSH via the "AuthorizedKeysCommand" command.
+This program works with OpenSSH via the <pre>AuthorizedKeysCommand</pre> command.
+For example,  this would be added to your /etc/sshd/sshd_config :

 <pre>
-AuthorizedKeysCommand /opt/k9/bin/k9-ssh --user=%u --remote="%C"
+AuthorizedKeysCommand /opt/k9/bin/k9-ssh --user=%u
 AuthorizedKeysCommandUser key9
 </pre>

-Note:  The option <b>--remote="%C"</b> can be added if you are using OpenSSH version 9.4/9.4p1 (2023-08-10) or higher
+Note:  The option <pre>--remote="%C"</pre> can be added if you are using OpenSSH version 9.4/9.4p1 (2023-08-10) or higher

 This program relies on you having a company UUID and API key registered with Key9.